pacificclimate/pycds/docs/database-maintenance.md

-We have customized the Alembic environment manager (`alembic/env.py`) so that it is possible to operate on any of an arbitrary number of databases defined in `alembic.ini`, according an `alembic` command line argument.
+We have customized the Alembic environment manager (`alembic/env.py`) so that it is possible to operate on any of an arbitrary number of databases defined in `alembic.ini`, according to an `alembic` command line argument.
 This argument takes the form

 ```shell script
 alembic -x db=<db-label> ...